 When working on a scar, remember to start slowly and not too soon.
 Never work on an open lesion.
 Ask your doctor or massage therapist about scar massage if you have questions.
 Also, scars can sometimes hold a lot of emotional baggage.
 Whether it be a scar from a delivery that wasn’t perfect, a battle wound from cancer, or a scar from a childhood injury, we need to recognize this is more than just tissue here.
 Everyone needs to be patient with the body’s healing process, client and practitioner.
 All healing takes time, and in an instant gratification world, this is hard for people to comprehend.

-Anyone with before or after photos or any experience/insights to share into what worked best for you or a client?
+Anyone with before or after photos or any experience/insights?

 Ivy Hultquist L.M.T.